trek region

 • Stay in a tent (Twin sharing).

-After breakfast, we will start early in the morning and drive to Taluka where the actual trekking begins.
-Taluka is about 12 km from Sankri and we will reach there in approximately 1 hour.
-From Sankri you will drive through covers of Bamboo and Deodar trees and cross many streams along a zig-zag road to Taluka.
+After breakfast, we will start early in the morning and drive to Taluka from where the actual trekking begins.
+Taluka is about a distance of 12 km from Sankri and we will reach there in approximately 1 hour.
+From Sankri you will drive through covers of Bamboo and Deodar trees and cross many streams along a zig-zag road to Sankri.
 There is also a camping ground near the Forest Rest house in Taluka and in some cases, people camp here as well.

-From Taluka, our trekking starts and we will trek 12 km to reach our Seema campsite.
-Seema is on the right side of the Supin River and we will trek through a dense forest covered with Walnuts, Chestnuts, Willows, and other coniferous trees along the banks of Supin River to reach Seema.
+From Taluka, our trekking starts and we will trek a distance of 12 km to reach our Seema campsite.
+Seema is on the right side of the Supin River and we will trek through a dense forest covered with Walnuts, Chestnuts, Willows, and other coniferous trees and by the side of the Supin River to reach Seema.
 The path along the River is stony.
-After a few hours of walking by the River and crossing some streams, you will arrive at Gangad Village and get a glimpse of the typical Himalayan architecture.
+After a few hours of walking by the River and crossing some streams, you will arrive at Gangad Village and it will give you a glimpse of the typical Himalayan architecture.
 20 minutes further walk and you will reach the water run mill and a Dhaba.

-After trekking for another hour, you will spot a wooden bridge that will take you to Osla.
+After trekking for another hour, you will reach an opening to a construction site.
+The concrete construction is actually for a proposed school in the area.
+You will spot a wooden bridge that will take you to Osla.
 Osla Village has become quite a popular tourist destination due to its unique architecture and the presentation of Garhwali culture.
 Osla is home to about 200 families and you can observe the vibrant Himalayan lifestyle in the village.

 Seema campsite is only a tourist shelter point and it is not a village or settlement, Seema is just opposite Osla, on the other side of the River.
 Walking for about another hour, along the River you will reach Seema, where we will set up our camps and stay for the night.
 The path remains covered in snow and slush during winters.